 LATEST INFORMATION ON

 We're here to help you navigate the medical and emotional challenges of the Coronavirus pandemic.
-Explore the topics below to take the first steps, and contact your provider for one-on-one support through our patient portal or at an appointment.
+Explore the topics below, and contact your provider for one-on-one support through our patient portal or at an appointment.

 Visiting Our Offices:

 In-office visits and consultations: We're currently seeing patients here in the office for sick and well visits, physicals, follow-ups, consults, and more, and we are implementing extra precautions to limit interactions between patients and protect all from the spread of germs.
 We have employee temperature checks and PPE for all providers.
 Signs on our front doors will provide instructions for your visit upon arrival, including in-car waiting and streamlined check-in procedures to limit patient interaction in common areas.
 We clean our exam rooms after each patient, and we also clean all assistant stations, bathrooms and waiting rooms/front desk area approximately every hour in both buildings.
 We also offer several services in our outdoor tents by appointment, including flu shots and select blood draws.

 Telemedicine appointments: Patients also have an option for an at-home video-conference with a provider, for both sick and well needs.
 See christinemeyermd.com/telemedicine for details, and call us to convert your in-person appointment to a telemedicine one.

 We're also answering phones, emails and portal messages, so you can reach out to us that way, too.

 What does this data mean for us?
 Well first, MMR immunity does NOT protect you from getting CoVID-19 (read that aloud if you need to) – it changes nothing about the urgent need to social distance, mask, hand-wash, and quarantine.
 But beyond that, understanding what MMR immunity CAN do for you requires some background.
 And some action.